RibbonCommunications/sbc_aws_cloudformation/README.md

 Ribbon has created a matrix that contains all of the tagged releases of the Ribbon SBC Cloud Formation Templates (CFTs) for Amazon AWS.
 See the [AWS SBC Matrix](https://github.com/RibbonCommunications/sbc_aws_cloudformation/blob/master/aws-sbc-version-matrix.md).

-**All Ribbon SBC Supported templates for AWS**

-To see a list of all of our supported AWS CloudFormation templates, see the [**AWS SBC Supported Template index**](https://github.com/RibbonCommunications/sbc_aws_cloudformation/blob/master/aws-sbc-template-index.md).

 **Copyright**